pnp/cli-microsoft365/docs/docs/cmd/context/context-init.md

 ## Examples

-Adds the current context to the .m365rc.json file
+Initiates CLI for Microsoft 365 context in the current working folder

 ```sh
 m365 context init